gtiosclub/Guess-the-Number-Tutorial/part5.md

 ```
 When you run your app and play, you should see something like this:
 <p align="center"> <img src="/images/alerts.png" height="320" align="center"> </p>

+Voila!
+You are done with your app!
+You are now a master iOS Developer and make $1000 an hour doing freelance work!
+Great Job1!%^&#????

 ### Next Time
 Since the app is all done now, save for some more design work, we can get your code pushed up to GitHub.